Bratipah/sylvan-cap/README.md

 - Complex legal structures and paperwork
 - Limited transparency in forest management
 - Geographic restrictions for investors
+- Inefficient Revenue Models: Projects often rely on a single payout at harvest, making them vulnerable to price fluctuations and environmental disasters, with no mechanism to monetize ecosystem services like carbon sequestration during the growth phase.

 ## 💡 Our Solution: Dual-Token Ecosystem

+- **Democratization of Capital**: By fractionalizing forests into tradable Tree NFTs, we open investment to a global pool of retail and institutional investors, providing projects with faster, more efficient access to capital.

+- **Instant Liquidity Creation**: Our NFT marketplace and fungible TST token create a secondary market for forestry assets, allowing investors to exit or trade positions long before trees mature, transforming a stagnant asset into a dynamic one.

+- **Diversified, Resilient Yield**: Timber Share Token (TST): Provides exposure to the traditional timber sale.

+- **Carbon Credit Token (CCT)**: Generates immediate, annual revenue from carbon credits, de-risking the long wait for harvest and creating a more stable cash flow.

+- **Insurance Backing**: The "Mature or Dead" guarantee protects capital against environmental risks.

+- **Radical Transparency and Verification**:

+- **Immutable Proof**: Each tree's location, species, and planting date are permanently recorded on-chain.

+- **Oracle-Verified Data**: Satellite imagery (e.g., Planet Labs) and IoT sensors provide objective, tamper-proof proof of life, growth, and sustainable management practices for investors and carbon verifiers alike.

 ### Tree NFTs (ERC-721)
 - **Ownership**: Each NFT represents ownership of a specific tree or tree batch